Harriet Spanel

-Spanel was born in Audubon, Iowa and grew up on a farm.
-She graduated from Iowa State University with a bachelor's degree in mathematics in 1961.
-She worked as a computer programmer for the Atomic Energy Commission at the Ames National Laboratory in Ames, Iowa.
-In 1964, Spanel, her husband, and their family moved to Bellevue, Washington.
-In 1968, Spanel, her husband, and their family moved to Bellingham, Washington.
 Spanel served on the Bellingham Planning Commission and on the Bellingham Parks and Recreation Commission.
-She was also involved with voter registration and studied at Fairhaven College at Western Washington University.
+She was also involved with voter registration efforts and studied at Fairhaven College at Western Washington University for a time where her political aspirations grew into an eventual run for office in 1986.
 Spanel served as a Democrat in the Washington House of Representatives from 1987 to 1993 and in the Washington State Senate from 1993 to 2009.
-She was also the Democratic nominee for Washington's 2nd congressional district in 1994 to succeed retiring Democratic incumbent Al Swift; she lost to former state senator Jack Metcalf with 45.34% of the vote.
-Spanel died at her home in Bellingham, Washington.
+She was the Democratic nominee for Washington's 2nd congressional district in 1994 to succeed retiring Democratic incumbent Al Swift; she lost to former state senator Jack Metcalf with 45.34% of the vote.
+At the time of her retirement from politics in 2009, Spanel served as the chairwoman of the Democratic caucus for the Washington State Senate.